 - “Most projects are $0.014 per word (which is $3.50 per page – based on a standard, double-spaced page of 250 words).”

-Xulon Press – this Christian self-publishing firm offers editing services
+Xulon Press: This Christian self-publishing firm offers the following editing services:

 Assuming the above prices are representative, the cost to edit a book begins at about $0.015 per word, and moves up to about $0.06 per word.
 Editors with excellent resumes and credentials may charge even more.